Sedeniono/VSDoxyHighlighter/README.md

 - Just like Doxygen, the Javadoc style (commands prefixed by `@` instead of `\`) is also supported.
 For example, both `\brief` and `@brief` are highlighted.
 - [All commands](https://www.doxygen.nl/manual/commands.html) of Doxygen (<= 1.9.6) are supported.
 - Highlighting partially supports markdown: **`**bold**`**, __`__bold__`__, *`*italic*`*, _`_italic_`_, ~~`~~strikethrough~~`~~ (tildes), as well as `` `inline code` `` (single backticks only).
 - The extension comes with two different default color schemes, one for dark and one for light Visual Studio themes.
+The colors can also be configured.
 See the configuration section below for more information.
 - Syntax highlighting can be disabled entirely in the VSDoxyHighlighter options.